Chamber CEO Calls for a Break from Progressive Revenue While on Taskforce to Find New Progressive Revenue

 When the task force initially started the discussion, Mosqueda and others expressed relief to have business on board.
 The cooperation felt like a good omen after the sector refused a seat on the 2018 progressive revenue task force and eventually hammered in the nail on the head tax’s coffin.
 The letter could be a hit to that initial optimism.

 Katie Wilson, General Secretary of the Transit Riders Union and work group member, called the proposal “bad policy.”
 It's so obviously bad that Wilson chalks it up to a “disappointing political move,” to stake out an extreme bargaining position for when the task force releases its recommendations and the real decision-making starts later this spring.
-By starting out so anti-tax, business interest can make a “compromise” out of one task force proposal that would funnel JumpStart revenue into the general fund to make up for the shortfall, Wilson speculated.
+By starting out so anti-tax, business interest can try to force a “compromise” that would funnel JumpStart revenue into the general fund to make up for the shortfall instead of raising new progressive revenue, Wilson speculated.
 Again, while that’s good for profits, Wilson said that proposal also sucks because it would cut funding to JumpStart’s intended targets, including affordable housing, Green New Deal investments, and small business development.

 Wilson may not be far off.
 In an email to The Stranger, Smith said she’s focused on “how we use the City’s current revenues” and “budgeting practices.”
 Sounds a lot like putting JumpStart into the general fund and looking for inefficiencies to avoid more taxes.

-Note: This story has been updated since its original publication.